Do You Want to Solve the Driver Shortage? Let’s Start with Retention…

 No matter how you answer the first question, the need to attract and retain safe and productive drivers will only grow stronger.
 Some approaches that have worked in the past include:

-6. Showing continued appreciation.
+- Showing continued appreciation.
 Get all company departments involved in planning events and expressing gratitude to drivers and their families.
 And go the extra mile during National Truck Driver Appreciation Week (NTDAW) each year.
+Score cards are common in the industry today but not necessarily the frequency in which they’re updated.
+Companies trying to become more competitive should consider updating score cards weekly instead of monthly.
+Other best practices of recognition include awarding a “driver of the month” and “driver of the year” with certain types of special rewards for the winners (trips, event passes, etc.).

 Transflo recently published a whitepaper that serves as a guidebook for how fleets can reach the next level of driver engagement and retention.
 Increasingly, the most effective strategies must be supported by technology that can simplify work for drivers and strengthen all-important human connections.